daniel-butler-34/Microsoft-Excel-Projects/Data Science Salary Analysis By Skills/README.md

 ### Conclusions

 The above chart, as well as the analysis carried out in the earlier sections of the project, highlights the importance of investing the time to learn high-value skills such as Python and SQL (which are evidently tied to higher-paying roles).

+(Credit to Luke Barousse for the data set and the course)